-This event will be the latest installment of our monthly academic seminar series, which aims to elevate important new research on issues related to whether and how economic inequality impacts economic growth.
-It will be hosted at our offices in Washington, DC.
+This event was an installment of our monthly academic seminar series, which aims to elevate important new research on issues related to whether and how economic inequality impacts economic growth.
+It was hosted at our offices in Washington, DC.

 For questions, please contact email@example.com.

 Explore the Equitable Growth network of experts around the country and get answers to today's most pressing questions!